phannam1412/collect-docs-from-code/README.md

 - or not write a readme at all

-I really want to keep all source code comments because it must easier for anyone to read and understand source code quickly.

 So, my final solution is to write a tools to collect all source code comments and put everything into a readme file.

 How it work